BRCDcomm/pybvcsamples/README.md

 use mininet.
     * _demo30_: Another notifcation service example.
 Same as demo29, but it is for changes to inventory instead of topology.
     * _demo31_: Add/remove flow to openflow:1 node that Match: In port 10, Ethernet Type 0x800, IPv4 dest addr 10.1.2.3/32 Action: Set IPv4 ToS (tos 8), Output (Physical Port Number 15)
+    * _demo32_: For each openflow capable switch it lists the group table support.
+The switch must support OpenFlow's GroupTable to work otherwise the demo will exit with an error.
+Mininet 2.2.0 does not support GroupTable.
+    * _demo33_: Creates/Removes an example of multicast/broadcast group table.
+The switch must support OpenFlow's GroupTable to work otherwise the demo will show that the group table is not in the operational table (but is in config table).
+Mininet 2.2.0 does not support GroupTable.
+    * _demo34_: Creates/Removes an example of load balancing group table.
+The switch must support OpenFlow's GroupTable to work otherwise the demo will show that the group table is not in the operational table (but is in config table).
+Mininet 2.2.0 does not support GroupTable.
+    * _demo35_: Creates/Removes an example of 'set of common actions' group table.
+The switch must support OpenFlow's GroupTable to work otherwise the demo will show that the group table is not in the operational table (but is in config table).
+Mininet 2.2.0 does not support GroupTable.
+    * _demo36_: Creates/Removes an example of 'link fast failover' group table.
+The switch must support OpenFlow's GroupTable to work otherwise the demo will show that the group table is not in the operational table (but is in config table).
+Mininet 2.2.0 does not support GroupTable.
 * 1.3.0/samplenetconf/demos
     * _ctrl_demo1_: List of YANG models supported by the Controller.
     * _ctrl_demo2_: Retrieve specific YANG model definition from the Controller.